brightdigit/MistKit/README.md

 ## Examples

-For now checkout [the `mistdemoc` Swift package executable here](https://github.com/brightdigit/MistKit/tree/main/Sources/mistdemoc) on how to do basic CRUD methods in CloudKit via MistKit.
+There are two examples on how to do basic CRUD methods in CloudKit via MistKit:
+* As a command line tool using Swift Argument Parser checkout [the `mistdemoc` Swift package executable here](https://github.com/brightdigit/MistKit/tree/main/Sources/mistdemoc)
+* And a server-side Vapor application [`mistdemod` here](https://github.com/brightdigit/MistKit/tree/main/Sources/mistdemoc)

 ## Further Code Documentation